zigwangles/shape-it-up/README.md

 ## 🌟 Want to Contribute?

 I believe in the power of community and collaboration.
-If you have a shape that's not included or an idea to enhance our project, we'd love to see your contributions!
+If you have a shape that's not included or an idea to enhance our project, I'd love to see your contributions!

 ### How to Contribute: